 A designee may be used for informal reviews in large departments' reviews as noted in Policy 6-303-III-B-1.

-[[ ]]
+[[)]]

-Action by the department retention, promotion, and tenure advisory committee (RPT Procedures).
+Action by the department Retention, Promotion, and Tenure Advisory Committee (RPT Procedures).

 Meetings, membership, and chairperson of the departmental RPT Advisory Committee.
 The department chairperson shall call a meeting of the departmental RPT advisory committee to conduct reviews.

-Committee voting membership:
+Committee voting membership.

 Retention.
-In each department all tenured faculty members, regardless of rank, are eligible to participate in the consideration of and to vote on recommendations in individual cases on matters of retention.
+In each department, all tenured faculty members, regardless of rank, are eligible to participate in the consideration of and to vote on recommendations in individual cases on matters of retention.
 Other faculty members may participate in the consideration of candidates for retention if allowed by department rules, but may not vote.

 Promotion.
 In each department all tenure-line faculty members of equal or higher rank than that proposed for the candidate for promotion are eligible to participate in the consideration of and to vote on recommendations in individual cases on matters of promotion.
 Other faculty members may participate in the consideration of candidates for promotion if allowed by department rules, but may not vote.